pirafrank/CLI_utils/README.md

-# osx_utilities
+# bash_utilities
-Useful scripts to run daily on your Mac
+Useful scripts at your fingertips